Law conversion courses

 Discover more about funding postgraduate study.

-What about new law conversion courses?
+What about new law conversion courses (PGDLs)?

-The best chance non-law students have of passing the SQE is to take a stand-alone law conversion course and then an SQE preparation course, or take a conversion course that incorporates SQE preparation into the programme.
+The best chance non-law students have of passing the SQE is to take a:

 For example:

-• The University of Law (ULaw) and Nottingham Trent University (NTU) have both replaced their GDLs with a Postgraduate Diploma in Law (PGDL) and (PGDip) respectively.
+- The University of Law (ULaw) have replaced their GDL with a Postgraduate Diploma in Law (PGDL).
 Aimed at non-law graduates, a PGDL is an all-round general conversion course perfect for those who have yet to decide between a career as a solicitor or barrister.
-Taking one year to study full time and two part time, fees at ULaw cost £13,600 (London) and £10,950 (outside London).
-NTU charge £9,300.
+Taking one year to study full time and two part time, fees at ULaw cost £14,300 (London) and £11,500 (outside London) in 2024/25.
+ULaw also run an MA Law (conversion) course, designed for non-law students who want to gain a general legal qualification at Masters level.

 The above is by no means an exhaustive list but similar to the GDL these courses provide general legal qualifications, covering a broad subject matter and preparing both aspiring solicitors and barristers for their next steps.
-As well as these overarching qualifications, institutions have also begun to provide conversion courses that incorporate SQE preparation, such as the MA Law (SQE1) run by ULaw.

 For more information on specific SQE preparation courses see our Solicitors Qualifying Examination (SQE) page.